 Note: Aotearoa New Zealand has moved to the COVID-19 protection framework also known as the traffic light system.
 Find out the current alert level for your region here using the traffic light map.

 Follow this process:

 - Feeling unwell?
 Call Healthline 0800 358 5453

 - Immediately say the language you need, for example, ‘Korean’ and WAIT (it could take up to 5-10mins), DO NOT HANG UP!

-- The Healthline staff have been briefed not to carry on talking in English to you if you have said the language you need first.
+- The Healthline staff have been told not to carry on talking to you in English if you have said the language you need first.
 You will be connected to an interpreter.

 - You can tell the interpreter your health concerns as part of a three-way conversation with the Healthline staff.